dominikborkowski/slurm_acct/README.md

 # slurm_acct

-Random scripts related to SLURM accounting
+SLURM sacct constructor

 ## slurm_acct.py

 Simple tool for constructing sacct command to run various accounting reports in the format expected by our business office.
-Current output is just a command, or set of them, which you have to execute manually on one of our clusters.
+Its main goal is to calculate the last day of a given month, and automating the task of running reports for a previous month.

 ### Features